raquelmrti/itacademy-vue/README.md

 ## **Sprint 2**

-This sprint is about building a landing page using **Bootstrap 5**, as well as using **SCSS** (although minimally because you're supposed to use the Bootstrap HTML classes).
+This sprint is about building a landing page using **Bootstrap 5**, as well as using **SCSS** (although minimally because you're supposed to use the Bootstrap HTML classes.)

 <details>
 <summary>Log</summary>